 The platform does offer some extent of customization.
 Yet, much like its security features, those are very limited.
 In fact, the only way users can customize their content is by adding a profile picture and/or a banner to their YouTube channel.
 Users can’t change the video player, colors, and related videos, determined by YouTube’s algorithm.
 Not to mention, they can’t change the ads appearing before, during, or on top of their videos.
 In fact, and according to section 4 of YouTube’s terms and conditions, they can’t include any promotions or other advertisements in their video.

-CorporateTube Video Portal, on the other hand, allows users to customize the portal and brand it as their own in terms of colors, logo, fonts, and video playlists.
+CorporateTube Video Portal, on the other hand, allows users to customize the portal and brand it as their own in terms of colors, logo, fonts, and video channels.

 Success Manager and Support Teams